command line options | key bindings | customization | terminology | documentation

 To see the output of a shell the user must connect to the multiplexer server with a multiplexer client process.

-When multiple client processes connect to the same server they can see the same output.
+When multiple client processes connect to the same server they see the same output.
 This is a way to share a display across computers.

 Multiplexers support multiple sessions.
 Each multiplexer session has its own set of terminals and controlling processes which it is running.
 The client must choose a session to attach to, and will only be able to see the output of the controlling processes in that session.
 Sessions can be given names to make it easy for the client to choose the correct session.